KunihiroS/idx_settings_repo/README.md

 This repository aims to automate the configuration of Google IDX settings.
 [https://idx.google.com/](https://idx.google.com/)
 may open with default settings depending on the accessing PC or the repository being opened.
-By executing the steps in this repository, it is possible to automatically apply a part of custom settings and rebuild the IDX workspace.
+By executing the steps in this repository, it is possible to automatically apply a part of custom settings as below and rebuild the IDX workspace.

+- dev.nix
+- cline_mcp_settings.json
+- settings.json (not automatic)

 This repo helps you to less copy and paste.